 The Research Institute is investing in Big Ideas that will drive Saint Louis University's research enterprise into the future.
 The Big Ideas competition is a multi-year process to identify and invest in collaborative projects that will establish SLU as a leading destination for research, training and innovation.

-The three faculty members in this video are the co-leaders of GeoSLU, one of three groups to receive a $50,000 planning grant as part of the Big Ideas Competition.
-The Research Institute supports each of the Big Ideas groups as they develop their projects.
+The three faculty members in this video are the co-leaders of the Geospatial Institute at SLU (GeoSLU), which began with a $50,000 planning grant as part of the Big Ideas competition.
+The Research Institute supports each Big Idea as the teams develop their projects.

 A Call for Big Ideas